bian-official/public-staging/README.md

-# This is the staging test repository
+# This is a Beta Release for BIAN Version 10.0.0 APIs